-Lea Learning outcome The The learner will: know how to prepare and joint copper pipes with non-manipulative fittings Assessment criteria The learner can: 1.1 identify Personal Protective Equipment (PPE) appropriate to preparing and jointing copper pipes with non manipulative fittings 1.2 identify materials required to prepare and joint copper pipes with non-manipulative fittings 1.3 identify tools and equipment required to prepare and joint copper pipes with non-manipulative fittings 1.4 state the process required to prepare and fit copper pipes with non- manipulative fittings 1.5 state the health and safety risks and hazards related to cutting copper pipes and using non-manipulative fittings.
+1. know how to prepare and joint copper pipes with non-manipulative fittings

+- 1.1 identify Personal Protective Equipment (PPE) appropriate to preparing and jointing copper pipes with non manipulative fittings - 1.2 identify materials required to prepare and joint copper pipes with non-manipulative fittings - 1.3 identify tools and equipment required to prepare and joint copper pipes with non-manipulative fittings - 1.4 state the process required to prepare and fit copper pipes with non-manipulative fittings - 1.5 state the health and safety risks and hazards related to cutting copper pipes and using non-manipulative fittings.